 A centre table is a perfect addition to spaces like these, creating aesthetic interest and anchoring the room, turning standard entrance halls into elegant lobbies and sparse hallways into places one might actually choose to linger.

 In fact, there’s nothing stopping you from using a dining table as an entryway table.
-If your entrance hall is particularly grand and imposing, with high ceilings and lots of floor space, a large statement table—such as any of the colourful tables in DAVIDSON’s Wanderlust Collection—would make a powerful and memorable choice, and an immediate conversation point for any visitor to your home.
+If your entrance hall is particularly grand and imposing, a large statement table would make a powerful and memorable choice.
+And an immediate conversation point for any visitor to your home.

 The advantage of using a dining table in this setting is that you don’t have any chairs blocking the pedestal.
 This allows full view of the impressive craftsmanship demonstrated in tables such as the Spiraliser, with its tactile spiralling base, the gorgeous Rosebery, with its capstan-style pedestal in white gold leaf, and the elegant Carlton, with its classic three curved legs.

 If placing your console table in the hallway, you want elegant storage where you can keep things like keys, wallets, and other clutter.
 Small bowls or baskets would do the trick.
-You can also add a mirror, such as the Talisman, above the table to amplify space and light in the room, and maybe an upholstered bench as somewhere people can perch from time to time.
+You could maybe add an upholstered bench as somewhere people can perch from time to time.